Streamline Your Workflow with a Secure Hard Copy Signature Solution

 FAQs

-A hard copy signature is a physical signature made on paper, while an electronic signature is a digital representation of a person's intent to sign.
-With airSlate SignNow, you can easily manage both types of signatures, allowing you to transition from hard copy signatures to more efficient electronic processes.
+A hard copy signature is a physical signature made on paper, while an electronic signature is a digital representation of a signature created using software like airSlate SignNow.
+Unlike hard copy signatures, electronic signatures offer convenience, speed, and enhanced security, making them a preferred choice for many businesses today.

-Security is a top priority at airSlate SignNow.
-We use advanced encryption and authentication methods to protect your documents, whether they are signed electronically or require hard copy signatures, ensuring that your sensitive information remains safe.
+airSlate SignNow employs advanced encryption and secure access methods to protect your documents, whether they are signed electronically or need a hard copy signature.
+This ensures that your sensitive information remains safe throughout the signing process.